What is pertussis (whooping cough) and why is it so dangerous for babies?

 the Tdap vaccine at 27 through 36 weeks.
 That is when the vaccine will provide the most protection for

 you to pass on to your baby.
+The vaccine is safe to get and recommended during every pregnancy.

 Will it be safe to breastfeed my baby if I get the Tdap vaccine?